 Used incorrectly, it is inaccurate and cannot be relied upon.
 We have had some experience with tests done incorrectly causing unnecessary angst and upset.
 Subsequent testing has given different results.

-Normally a minimum of five samples are taken from a standard three bedroom house.
+Normally a minimum of one sample per room is taken.
 However, a larger property may require more samples to get an accurate reading from the property.

 We provide a PDF report that includes much more information that just the bare results.
 For properties that fail this test we recommend further testing.